Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Evaluating Applicability (D4)

-\textbf{\ref{datarecon} (Data Reconstruction).} Prior work applied the same algorithm as \method using a similar model architecture on the CelebA dataset (with 8 classes instead of 2 as mentioned under \ref{modelext} results).
-However, they achieved a lower MSE ($\approx0.1$ vs. $\approx0.2$) than our reproduction~\cite{liu2022mldoctor}.
-Since the attack finds an \emph{average} data point for a particular class, having more granular classes could lead to a better attack and a lower MSE.
+\textbf{\ref{datarecon} (Data Reconstruction).} Prior work applied the same reconstruction algorithm using a similar architecture on \celeba but with an 8-class setup (vs.\ our binary task) and reported a lower MSE ($\approx0.1$ vs. $\approx0.2$)~\cite{liu2022mldoctor}.
+Because the attack recovers an \emph{average} input per class, having more classes reduces intra-class variability and typically yields lower MSE, explaining the discrepancy.